andredesousa/css-best-practices/README.md

 However, it comes with a rather troublesome side effect.
 It often unsets other properties that we never intended to modify.
 So, always consider the longhand.
-It might be more keystrokes, it might be more repetitive, it might be less DRY, but it’s more accurate.
+It might be more keystrokes, it might be more repetitive, it might be less DRY, but it's more accurate.
 Only write as much as we need and not a single bit more.

 ## Avoid too many font files